 Procreate Letter Guide Hack

-Here’s my super easy, quick method for creating calligraphy guides in Procreate, with customizable slants and baselines.
-This is the perfect trick for practicing hand lettering and digital calligraphy layouts on your iPad!
+Here's my super easy method for creating calligraphy guides in Procreate, with customizable slants and baselines.
+Perfect for hand lettering layouts!
+Get FRE...

 Set up your canvas

-It doesn't matter for this demonstration what size artboard we create.
+It doesn’t matter for this demonstration what size artboard we create.
 I’m going to make a new one by tapping the plus sign.
-Let’s make it eight inches by eight inches, then hit create.
+Let’s make it 8 inches by 8 inches, then hit create.

 Set up canvas screenshot.jpg